 - When the laddu mixture had cooled, take ½ cup sugar in a grinder jar.

 - Grind the sugar to a fine powder.
 Now do not open the lid.
 Wait for a few minutes.
 If you open the lid immediately after grinding, you will some of the sugar powder drifting in the air.

 - To the powdered sugar in the jar, add the rava+coconut mixture.

-- Grind to a semi-fine or fine texture.
+- Grind to a semi-fine or fine texture but do not make to a floury texture.
 Keep the grinder jar aside.

 - In the same pan, in which rava was roasted heat 3 tablespoons ghee on a low to medium-low flame.

 - Add 3 tablespoons chopped nuts.
 You can add almonds, pistachios, cashews or any nuts you like.